 - Your first visit incorporates the preparation of your abutment teeth.
 If you opt for crowns, your teeth are re-contoured by removing enamel to provide room for the crowns.

 - As for the types of bridges, if you and your Brooklyn family dentist decide implant supported bridge will work better for you, you have the implants placed either during this visit or in the following visit.

 - Impressions of your teeth are made to serve as a model to make the teeth bridge, abutment teeth crowns and fake tooth.

 - The best Brooklyn dentist places a temporary bridge in the gap to protect the exposed teeth and gums until the lab makes the permanent bridge.

 - On your second visit, the temporary bridge is removed and the new porcelain or metal bridge is checked and adjusted as necessary for a proper fit.

-- Your dentist then permanently cements the bridge in place.
+- Your dentist then permanently cements the fixed bridge in place.

 Do you have any questions about the dental bridge procedure in Brooklyn?
-For more bridge dental work information or to schedule an appointment with the best rated Brooklyn bridge dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn?
-Please contact our dental clinic for consultation with the dentists Alex and Igor Khabensky DDS.
+Would you like more bridge dental work information or schedule an appointment with the best rated Brooklyn bridge dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn?
+Please contact our dental clinic for a consultation with the dentists Alex and Igor Khabensky DDS.